J. Campbell Barker

 Cam is admitted to practice in the U.S. Supreme Court, the U.S. Courts of Appeals for the First, Second, Fourth, Fifth, Sixth, Seventh, Ninth, and Federal Circuits, the four federal districts in Texas, and all Texas state courts.

 U.S. Supreme Court Cases

 - Horne v.
-U.S. Dep’t of Agriculture, No. 12-123.
-Authored amicus brief for constitutional law scholars on proper timing and forum for Takings Clause challenge to agricultural program.
+Department of Agriculture.
+Represented constitutional law scholars in drafting amicus brief on proper timing and forum for Takings Clause challenge to agricultural program.

 Texas Supreme Court Cases

 - TracFone Wireless, Inc. v.
 Commission on State Emergency Communications.
 Represented a phone company providing prepaid mobile phone service in obtaining Texas Supreme Court review and reversal of a state agency’s decision requiring the company to collect monthly 9-1-1 fees intended to be applied only to traditional monthly-billed phone companies.

 - Sharma v.
 Holder.
 Argued for and obtained Fifth Circuit reversal of the denial of political-persecution-based asylum to a Nepali citizen.

 - United States v.
 Elashyi.
 Argued and won Fifth Circuit appeal affirming convictions for export violations, money laundering, false statements, and dealing in the property of a specially designated individual.

 - United States v.
 Kebodeaux.
 Drafted briefing and argued Fifth Circuit appeal, yielding favorable panel opinion and rationale that later prevailed in U.S. Supreme Court review.

 - United States v.
 Gonzalez-Terrazas.
 Drafted petition for rehearing that prompted Fifth Circuit to amend its opinion and withdraw an unfavorable ruling.